agriculturegovau/agds-next/.changeset/nine-poets-chew.md

 '@ag.ds-next/summary-list': patch
 ---

-Added flex shrinking to `SummaryListItemTerm` to fix where term widths were uneven.
+Prevented flex shrinking of `SummaryListItemTerm` to ensure the width of this element is always the same.